The Lab (video game): Human Medical Scan

 A medical-based experience, this minigame largely lacks gameplay of any kind, but instead features the future possibilities and application of VR technology in the medical and scientific fields.
 Human Medical Scan involves a 3D human figure that is made up of many CT scans where the player can peel away layers of the body to look at specific biological features.

 Solar System

 This minigame involves a virtual representation of the Solar System where the planets and other objects can be picked up, moved, and thrown.

 Robot Repair

 This minigame features a previous Valve-created tech demo for the HTC Vive that was originally released in March 2016.
-It features a human player inside a GLaDOS testing lab where they are tasked with repairing the robot Atlas from Portal 2.
+It features a human player inside a testing lab run by GLaDOS where they are tasked with repairing the robot Atlas from Portal 2.
 The minigame is largely presented as an "interactive comedy sketch" with a set script and events.
-In contrast with the other minigames, which were made using the Unity engine, Robot Repair uses Valve's own Source 2 engine.
+In contrast with the other minigames, which were made using the Unity engine, Robot Repair uses Valve's Source 2 engine.